jbibb917/band-website/README.md

 Fit text http://fittextjs.com/ used for landing page Tabulst http://vdw.github.io/Tabslet/ used for the gallery http://iamceege.github.io/tooltipster/#demos used for idk yet

+### Angular JS
+This was used to help achieve the single pane design that was outlined in the UX.

 ## Testing